 Finding a safe space for you and your children

 we hear a lot about safe spaces these days in conjunction with national politics.
-It is common for people to use the term “safe space” in a derogatory manner when accusing their political opponents of not being able to handle the truth or insulating themselves from criticism.
-What we can see, however, is that for people in your circumstances safe spaces are incredibly important and not to be used sarcastically or flippantly.
+It is common for people to use the term “safe space” in a derogatory manner when accusing their political opponents of not handling the truth or insulating themselves from criticism.
+What we can see, however, is that for people in your circumstances, safe spaces are critical and not to be used sarcastically or flippantly.

 The advocates who work on various domestic violence hotlines that you can contact will tell you that it is essential for you to contact them when your partner or spouse is not in the home or at least with you.
 This can be easier said than done during a period where many of us are restricted to our homes for various reasons concerning the pandemic.
-Even in normal times, this can be difficult when you and your partner or spouse are living in the same household.
+Even in normal times, this can be not easy when you and your partner or spouse live in the same household.

 However, the simple truth is that an abusive spouse or partner is likely to act angrily towards you if it is found out that you have contacted anyone for help in removing yourself and your children from a dangerous situation.
 Keep in mind that the most important aspect of incidents involving domestic violence typically relates to control.
-Your domestic abuser wants to be able to retain control over you and he or she sees abuse as the most efficient way to do so.
-When we are discussing The helpful aspects of contacting any of the resources discussed in today's blog post keep in mind that the mere fact that you are thinking about helping yourself is enough to anger your abuser.
+Your domestic abuser wants to retain control over you, and they see abuse as the most efficient way to do so.
+When discussing The helpful aspects of contacting any of the resources discussed in today's blog post, keep in mind that the mere fact that you are thinking about helping yourself is enough to anger your abuser.

 Taking care of yourself during periods of domestic violence

-The other important aspect of this discussion is that the more abuse you suffer the more likely it is that you may be made to feel like you are not capable of caring for yourself or are not worthy of receiving care from others.
-This is an incredibly dangerous position to find yourself in and requires us to focus more and more on how you can take care of ourselves, as best as possible, even in challenging circumstances that involve domestic abuse.
-If you neglect to take care of yourself when you are able then any other efforts you make to prevent domestic abuse will be stunted in their efficacy.
+The other important aspect of this discussion is that the more abuse you suffer, the more likely it is that you may be made to feel like you are not capable of caring for yourself or are not worthy of receiving care from others.
+This is a perilous position to find ourselves in and requires us to focus more and more on how to take care of ourselves as best as possible, even in challenging circumstances involving domestic abuse.
+If you neglect to take care of yourself when you are able, then any other efforts you make to prevent domestic abuse will be stunted in their efficacy.

-The great part about taking care of yourself during periods of domestic violence is that doing so is not complicated. you may be surprised to learn that things as simple as making sure you get enough sleep, that you were eating 3 meals a day, but you are getting enough exercise in that you are maintaining relationships with friends and family can be things that you may forget about doing when you are stressed to the Max about your living situation.
+The great part about taking care of yourself during domestic violence is that doing so is not complicated.
+You may be surprised to learn that things as simple as making sure you get enough sleep are eating 3 meals a day.
+Still, you are getting enough exercise in that you maintain relationships with friends and family.
+You may forget about doing things when you are stressed to the Max about your living situation.
 Focusing on these simple aspects of daily life can not only be beneficial for you in the long term but will almost assuredly benefit you in the short term.

 Finding support for yourself during periods of domestic violence in your life

-What I frequently recommend to clients who find themselves in situations like this is to prepare a timeline of events that will help provide a summary of your life to that point with the abuser to any person that is trying to help you.
-Not only will this help you to better identify potential triggering events or circumstances that could lead to further incidents of domestic violence but it can help an advocate talk through steps that she can take which can alleviate much of the risk of domestic violence in your life.
+I frequently recommend to clients who find themselves in situations like this to prepare a timeline of events that will help provide a summary of your life to that point with the abuser to any person trying to help you.
+Not only will this help you to identify potential better triggering events or circumstances that could lead to further incidents of domestic violence, but it can help an advocate talk through steps that she can take, which can alleviate much of the risk of domestic violence in your life.

 Emergency safe shelters that are local to Southeast Texas

-You should also be aware that there are shelters available in our area back temporarily how are you and your family if you can leave your current home.
-The usual caveats for right now apply regarding prevention a further spread of the coronavirus you need to know that these facilities are open, clean, and safe for you and your family if you find yourself in a position where you need to leave your home and have no other place to go at the moment.
-There are websites for almost all of them and a simple Google search will reveal information that can be used by you and your family at a moment's notice if you need help to find up a safe place to stay while you are planning your next steps.
+You should also be aware that shelters are available in our area back temporarily; how are you and your family if you can leave your current home.
+The usual caveats for right now apply regarding prevention a further spread of the coronavirus; you need to know that these facilities are open, clean, and safe for you and your family if you find yourself in a position where you need to leave your home and have no other place to go at the moment.
+There are websites for almost all of them, and a simple Google search will reveal information that you and your family can use at a moment's notice if you need help to find a safe place to stay while you are planning your next steps.

-The vast majority of these facilities are free of charge, confidential, and offer services for both English and Spanish speakers.
-A key point to this discussion will be you're figuring out a long term plan for your family when it comes to finding a safe place to live.
-Reaching out to friends or family you have availability for you to stay with them is a wise idea as these shelters are only temporary places for you to remain.
-Furthermore, I don't think it is a goal of yours to be able to live in a shelter for all that long, anyway.
+The vast majority of these facilities are free of charge, confidential, and offer English and Spanish speakers services.
+A key point to this discussion will be you're figuring out a long-term plan for your family when it comes to finding a safe place to live.
+Reaching out to friends or family you have available to stay with them is a wise idea as these shelters are only temporary places for you to remain.
+Furthermore, I don't think it is your goal to live in a shelter for all that long, anyway.
 However, do not shy away from taking advantage of these types of resources if you find yourself in a position where you need to.

-The staff working at shelters like these can help you to find permanent housing such as in a rent-controlled apartment or even a group home environment.
-Legal assistance typically is not provided directly by a shelter but there are resources available through these shelters for you to obtain legal representation if you need to file for a divorce or seek emergency protective orders for yourself in anticipation of an additional legal case.
-Attorneys in your area may be willing to help you at a reduced or even know charge basis based on your circumstances.
+The staff working at shelters like these can help you find permanent housing, such as in a rent-controlled apartment or even a group home environment.
+Legal assistance typically is not provided directly by a shelter.
+Still, there are resources available through these shelters for you to obtain legal representation if you need to file for a divorce or seek emergency protective orders for yourself in anticipation of an additional legal case.
+Based on your circumstances, attorneys in your area may be willing to help you on a reduced or even know charge basis.

-A major concern of many parents during this pandemic has been minimizing disruption to the lives of their children, especially regarding their schooling.
-If your children are of school age you may be hesitating to move them for fear that they will not be able to attend school in their new location.
-The support staff at these shelters can help you to problem solved through these issues and even help to enroll your children in school if you end up going to a shelter that is not within a reasonable distance from where your children are attending currently.
+A major concern of many parents during this pandemic has been minimizing disruption to their children's lives, especially regarding their schooling.
+If your children are of school age, you may be hesitating to move them for fear that they will not be able to attend school in their new location.
+The support staff at these shelters can help you problem-solve these issues and even help enroll your children in school if you end up going to a shelter that is not within a reasonable distance from where your children are currently attending.

-One of the other areas of your life that you may have been neglecting out of concern for your children and your immediate physical safety has been basics associated with living as an independent adult-like becoming ready to find a job, learning how to budget your finances, and basic life skills for yourself and your family.
-The people who work through these shelters are equipped to help provide you with guidance in these areas so that you can transition out of temporary housing and into a permanent circumstance where you can build a life for your children and yourself that is free from domestic violence.
+One of the other areas of your life that you may have been neglecting out of concern for your children and your immediate physical safety has been basics associated with living as an independent adult-like becoming ready to find a job, learning how to budget your finances and basic life skills for yourself and your family.
+The people who work through these shelters are equipped to help provide you with guidance in these areas to transition out of temporary housing and into a permanent circumstance where you can build a life for your children and yourself that is free from domestic violence.

 Developing a plan to leave an unsafe situation involving domestic violence

-in addition to the resources discussed in today's blog post, I would recommend that you develop a plan on how to remove yourself from a potentially dangerous circumstance involving domestic violence.
+in addition to the resources discussed in today's blog post, I would recommend that you develop a plan to remove yourself from a potentially dangerous circumstance involving domestic violence.
 Above all else, you should be able to point to a plan of action that you can take if a situation in your home escalates to the point of violence.
-I realized that even the most well thought out plan can go up in smoke given the right circumstance involving domestic violence but you should at least have a plan in place to implement if you immediately need to leave your home.
+I realized that even the most well-thought-out plan could go up in smoke given the right circumstance involving domestic violence, but you should at least have a plan in place to implement if you immediately need to leave your home.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how the law can interact with you and your family's lives.
+These consultations are a great way for you to learn more about the world of Texas family law and how the law can interact with you and your family's lives.